Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Call 911 for both emergency and non-emergency reporting of crimes and incidents.

 The speed limit on the main roadways at the airport is 25 mph unless otherwise posted at a lower speed limit.
-Inside the air operations area the speed limit is 15 mph unless otherwise posted.
+Inside the air operations area the speed limit is 15 mph, and 5 mph near aircraft.

 Try it on another gate.
 If that does not work, contact airport operations to update your card or gate code.
 The Airport Police will not give out gate codes to the public.
 They will only be given out by Airport Operations 425-388-5110.